RAGNIMY1/datasciencecoursera/GettingCleaningData_W4Project/CodeBook.md

 3. **Extract only the measurements on the mean and standard deviation for each measurement.**
-   The TidyData data frame is a subset of the dataset AllData and contains the variables:
+   The <i>TidyData</i> data frame is a subset of the dataset AllData and contains the variables:
    * subjectid (identification of the subject)
    * actcode (activity code)
    * the measurement of the features that contain the expression "mean()" or "std()"